- Reference Number: HEY-791/2020

 Can there be any complications or risks?

 - In some people there is a very small chance that the deep breathing or flashing light could result in a seizure.
-You will be asked if you are happy to include the deep breathing and flashing lights as part of the test.
+You will be asked to sign a written consent if you are happy to include the deep breathing and flashing lights as part of the test.

 How do I prepare for the sleep EEG?

 Please read this information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you during / following this examination.

 - Please let us know before your appointment if you are pregnant or breast feeding.

 - If you suffer from any allergies please let us know as soon as possible.

 - You will not be able to drive after your test due to the medication you have been given and it is advisable for you to have someone to accompany you home.